I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/gpioclx/nc-gpioclx-gpio-client-reconfigure-interrupt.md

 <p>The GPIO_CLIENT_RECONFIGURE_INTERRUPT function type is defined in the Gpioclx.h header file.
 To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
 The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the GPIO_CLIENT_RECONFIGURE_INTERRUPT function type in the header file are used.
 For more information about the requirements for function declarations, see <a href="NULL">Declaring Functions by Using Function Role Types for KMDF Drivers</a>.
 For more information about _Use_decl_annotations_, see <a href="http://go.microsoft.com/fwlink/p/?LinkId=286697">Annotating Function Behavior</a>.</p>

-<p>The GPIO framework extension (GpioClx) might call the <i>CLIENT_ReconfigureInterrupt</i> function to change the interrupt mode or interrupt polarity of a GPIO pin that is used as an interrupt input.</p>

-<p>For example, if the GPIO controller hardware does not directly support active-both interrupts, but can be configured to support active-high and active-low level-mode interrupts, GpioClx can emulate an active-both interrupt pin by calling the <i>CLIENT_ReconfigureInterrupt</i> function to alternately configure a GPIO pin for active-high and active-low level-mode interrupts.
-For more information about active-both interrupts, see the description of the <b>EmulateActiveBoth</b> flag in <a href="https://msdn.microsoft.com/library/windows/hardware/hh439449">CONTROLLER_ATTRIBUTE_FLAGS</a>.</p>

-<p>GpioClx calls the <i>CLIENT_ReconfigureInterrupt</i> callback function either at PASSIVE_LEVEL or DIRQL, depending on the device information that the <a href="https://msdn.microsoft.com/library/windows/hardware/hh439399">CLIENT_QueryControllerBasicInformation</a> callback function supplies to GpioClx.
-The <i>CLIENT_QueryControllerBasicInformation</i> function provides device information in the form of a <a href="https://msdn.microsoft.com/library/windows/hardware/hh439358">CLIENT_CONTROLLER_BASIC_INFORMATION</a> structure.
-If the <b>MemoryMappedController</b> flag bit is set in the <b>Flags</b> member of this structure, GpioClx calls the <i>CLIENT_ReconfigureInterrupt</i> function at DIRQL, which is the IRQL at which the ISR in GpioClx runs.
-Otherwise, this function is called at PASSIVE_LEVEL.
-For more information about this flag bit, see <a href="NULL">Optional and Required GPIO Callback Functions</a>.</p>

-<p>To define a <i>CLIENT_ReconfigureInterrupt</i> callback function, you must first provide a function declaration that identifies the type of callback function you're defining.
-Windows provides a set of callback function types for drivers.
-Declaring a function using the callback function types helps <a href="NULL">Code Analysis for Drivers</a>, <a href="NULL">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>

-<p>For example, to define a <i>CLIENT_ReconfigureInterrupt</i> callback function that is named <code>MyEvtGpioReconfigureInterrupt</code>, use the GPIO_CLIENT_RECONFIGURE_INTERRUPT function type, as shown in this code example:</p>

-<p>Then, implement your callback function as follows:</p>

-<p>The GPIO_CLIENT_RECONFIGURE_INTERRUPT function type is defined in the Gpioclx.h header file.
-To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
-The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the GPIO_CLIENT_RECONFIGURE_INTERRUPT function type in the header file are used.
-For more information about the requirements for function declarations, see <a href="NULL">Declaring Functions by Using Function Role Types for KMDF Drivers</a>.
-For more information about _Use_decl_annotations_, see <a href="http://go.microsoft.com/fwlink/p/?LinkId=286697">Annotating Function Behavior</a>.</p>

 ## -requirements
 <table>
 <tr>